cyberknight777/hugo-stuff/content/instructions/cancunf.md

 Then, you would need to get your **Device ID** to generate the Unlock Token.

 You do that by opening a Terminal / Command Prompt / PowerShell Terminal in the folder/directory where the Platform Tools are extracted.

+Then, turn off your device, push and hold the power and volume down button at the same time and release once the phone has booted into the Bootloader Mode.

+Run ```fastboot devices``` to see if the device is detected.

+If you have installed the USB drivers properly, it will show that the device is connected.

 Run, ```fastboot oem get_unlock_data``` to get the Device ID.